 Blood gases and serum electrolytes.

-132. What is not normal and is an indication for obtaining a chest x-ray to assess the cause?
+132. What is abnormal, and is an indication for obtaining a chest x-ray to assess the cause?

 Catheter resistance